WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 };
 ```

-Each entrypoint in the webpack bundle will include an asset file that declares the WordPress script dependencies that should be enqueued.
+Each entry point in the webpack bundle will include an asset file that declares the WordPress script dependencies that should be enqueued.
 Such file also contains the unique version hash calculated based on the file content.

 For example: